Pinoy Family Recipes

 How To Cook Pork Bulanglang

-In the same pot where you boiled the guavas, add the pork belly and let it cook until it’s tender.
-While it’s boiling, skim off any foam or scum that comes to the surface to keep the broth clear.
+Using the same pot, add the pork belly and let it boil until tender.
+Skim off any scum that rises to the top to keep your broth clear and clean.

 Bowl of bulanglang baboy in a wooden board with green chili and guavas.